The Mathematical Basics and the Results of the Theory of physical structures

 where $\varepsilon = \pm 1$; $a^2 + b^2 = 1$, $c$, $d$ are arbitrary constants.

 The set of all the motions (В.3) with the functions (В.4) is a group that determines the group symmetry of Euclidean plane.
 On the other hand, that three-parameter group of transformations of the coordinate plane $(x,y)$ defines on it, under F. Klein [3], an Euclidean geometry.
-In particular, the metric function $f(ij)$ may be found by way of solving the functional equation

-as its two-point invariant.
+In particular, the metric function $f(ij)$ may be found by way of solving the functional equation \\ as its two-point invariant.
 The general solution of that equation coincides with the metric function (В.1) with an accuracy up to a scaling transformation:

 where $\psi$ is an arbitrary function of one variable.

 Let us check whether there exists any relation of the phenomenological and group symmetries of an arbitrary planar geometry defined by the metric function